alan-turing-institute/QUIPP-collab/communications/website/quipp-turing-website-project-page.md

 > - 2nd sentence: the potential solution/method
 > - 3rd sentence: applications, output

 Sensitive datasets are often too inaccessible to make the most effective use of them (for example healthcare or census micro-data).
-Synthetic datasets are an alternative, but poorly understood in terms of how well they preserve privacy and utility.
+Synthetic datasets are an alternative, but poorly understood in terms of how well they preserve the privacy of individuals on which the synthesis is based, and also of their utility (how representative of the underlying population the data are).

 We are evaluating how well data synthesis methods preserve both individuals’ privacy and the utility of datasets for analysis.
 Where methods sufficiently preserve both privacy and utility, then synthetic datasets could be made available in more accessible environments.

 Generating synthetic data introduces additional uncertainty compared to the original dataset.
 We are quantifying this uncertainty and understanding how it propagates through space and time when synthetic data is used for modelling purposes.

-We are evaluating a range of data synthesis techniques in the contexts of both health and urban analytics applications and developing an open source pipeline for data owners to easily re-use to evaluate the potential effectiveness and impact of using synthetic data in their own contexts.
+We are evaluating a range of data synthesis techniques in the contexts of both health and urban analytics applications and developing an open-source pipeline for data owners to easily use to evaluate the potential effectiveness and impact of using synthetic data for their own applications.

 ### Aims/expected outcomes *